fjp/fjp.github.io/collections/_ros/2020-08-23-rqt-turtle.md

 First, this code checks wheater the client is connected to the `shape_server` to make sure it is available.
 If this is not the case a [`QMessageBox`](https://doc.qt.io/qt-5/qmessagebox.html) is used to inform the user that the `shape_server` in the `turtle_actionlib` should be started with `rosrun turtle_actionlib shape_server`.
+Also note that the `turtle_actionlib` works with a turtle named `turtle1`.
+So make sure that a turtle with that name exists.
+To send the goal to another named turtle you can for example run [topic_tools/relay](http://wiki.ros.org/topic_tools/relay).

 After the action server is started a new class object of type [`ActionWorker`](https://github.com/fjp/rqt-turtle/blob/master/rqt_turtle/src/rqt_turtle/action_worker.cpp) is created on the heap.
 This `ActionWorker` allows us to send the the goal to the shape server without blocking the main gui.
 For this [`QThreadpool`](https://doc.qt.io/qt-5/qthreadpool.html) together with [`QRunnable`](https://doc.qt.io/qt-5/qrunnable.html) is used.